 When a lease ends early, whether it’s your decision or your tenant’s, it can feel overwhelming.
 In this situation, your main worry will likely be maintaining your rental income through the end of the lease term.
 However, there is a simple and proactive way to combat this stress, and that is by including a buyout clause in your lease agreement.

-In this article, we’ll explain how a buyout clause works and what landlords should know before implementing one in a lease agreement.
-Here’s a look at some of the questions we’ll answer:
+Let's take a look at how a buyout clause works and what landlords should know before implementing one in a lease agreement.

 - What is a buyout clause in a lease?